docwire/docwire/README.md

    Supports multiple Open AI LLM models: GPT-5, GPT-5 mini, GPT-5 nano, GPT-5 Chat Latest, GPT-4.1, GPT-4.1 mini, GPT-4.1 nano, GPT-4o, GPT-4o mini, o3, o3-pro, o3-deep-research, o3-mini, o4-mini, o4-mini-deep-research, gpt-4o-transcribe, gpt-4o-mini-transcribe, whisper-1, gpt-4o-mini-tts, tts-1, tts-1-hd, text-embedding-3-small, text-embedding-3-large, text-embedding-ada-002.
 More are coming.

-- **OpenRouter support (planned)**: Expanding cloud LLM integrations to support a wide range of open and commercial models through OpenRouter.
+- **OpenRouter support (planned)**: Expanding optional cloud LLM integrations to support a wide range of open and commercial models through OpenRouter.
+Cloud integrations remain opt-in and do not change the local-first core behavior.
 - **Incremental parsing** returning data as soon as they are available

 - **Structured Content Extraction**: DocWire SDK excels in transforming unstructured documents into structured content.
 By breaking down documents into discernible elements such as titles, paragraphs, list items, tables, and metadata, the SDK facilitates a granular level of control over the data extraction process.
 This feature is particularly beneficial for developers working with NLP and LLM models, as it allows them to selectively retain content that is most relevant to their application.
 For instance, when training a summarization model, users may opt to focus solely on narrative text, excluding headers, footers, and other non-essential elements.
 The SDK's structured content extraction capability ensures that the integrity and context of the document are preserved, enabling more accurate and meaningful interactions with AI-driven projects.